CS3219-AY2324S1-G04/peerprep_user_service/README.md

 Gets the user ID and user role of the user who owns the specified session token.

-This is only intended to be used by other services when performing high threat model operations, where trusting the information stored in a valid access token is insufficient.
+This is only intended to be used by other services when performing high threat model operations, where trusting the information stored in a valid access token is risky.

 **Query Parameters**